icatproject/icatproject.github.io/README.md

 To develop locally, [install GatsbyJS](https://www.gatsbyjs.org/tutorial/part-zero/) and clone this branch (and change into its directory) and then run `npm install` to install all the needed dependencies and then run `gatsby develop`.
 This will build the site at `http://localhost:8000`

 To deploy manually, run `npm run deploy`.
-This will automatically build and publish the build to the `master` branch.
+This will automatically build and publish the build to the `main` branch.
 However, this repository has `TravisCI` set up so that when changes are detected on the `gatsbyjs` branch the site is deployed after it is built, so manual deployment would rarely be needed.

 ## Developer notes